tderrien/FEELnc/README.md

 Basically, FEELnc users should have the following minimal input files:

 	- Infile.GTF          (-i,--infile)   : input GTF file (e.g cufflinks/stringtie transcripts.GTF) or FASTA (Tritnity, KisSplice)
-	- ref_annotation.GTF  (-a,--mRNAfile) : GTF annotation file*
+	- ref_annotation.GTF  (-a,--mRNAfile) : GTF annotation file or FASTA file *
 	- ref_genome.FASTA    (-g,--genome)   : genome FASTA file or directory with individual chrom FASTA files

 \* *Note: It is recommended to only extract protein_coding transcripts (mRNAs) from the reference annotation file (ref_annotation.GTF) when this information is available, either manually or better by using the option :*
 **--biotype transcript_biotype=protein_coding**.
-In doing so, you will not remove lncRNAs overlapping other non-coding RNAs or pseudogenes....

 -------------------------